Bajtazar/image-compression-ann/README.md

     │   ├── interim        <- Intermediate data that has been transformed.
     │   └── raw            <- The original, immutable data dump.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
     ├── external           <- Python dependencies that cannot be installed via package manager │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │   └── models.csv     <- File that translates training session id to the model params │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-    │
-    │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`